Help

 Details

 Low-volume roads in rural areas and developing countries are especially vulnerable to damage from increasingly intense storms.
 Rapidly assessing road conditions after severe weather events, designing them effectively, and managing them with accurate information can significantly improve their resilience and reduce life-cycle costs.
-TRB will host a webinar on Tuesday, July 29, 2025 from 11:00 AM to 12:30 PM Eastern that will explore how remote sensing technologies can assist with road location, design, and condition assessments, particularly in remote and developing regions.
-Presenters will share how high-resolution imagery and digital elevation models derived from remote sensing can support resilient road maintenance, drainage design, and storm damage repairs.
+TRB hosted a webinar on Tuesday, July 29, 2025 from 11:00 AM to 12:30 PM Eastern that explored how remote sensing technologies can assist with road location, design, and condition assessments, particularly in remote and developing regions.
+Presenters shared how high-resolution imagery and digital elevation models derived from remote sensing can support resilient road maintenance, drainage design, and storm damage repairs.

-This webinar features research from NCHRP Synthesis 485: Converting Paved Roads to Unpaved and NCHRP Synthesis 430: Cost-Effective and Sustainable Road Slope Stabilization and Erosion Control.
+This webinar featured research from NCHRP Synthesis 485: Converting Paved Roads to Unpaved and NCHRP Synthesis 430: Cost-Effective and Sustainable Road Slope Stabilization and Erosion Control.

-This webinar is sponsored by TRB’s National Cooperative Highway Research Program and the Standing Technical Committee on Low Volume Roads.
+This webinar was sponsored by TRB’s National Cooperative Highway Research Program and the Standing Technical Committee on Low Volume Roads.

 Webinar agenda and presenters